 Seminar 1: Heart structure, cardiac cycle, regulation of cardiac work.
 Generation and conduction of electrical impulses in the heart.

-Describe the structure of the heart and the structure of the heart muscle.
+Learning outcomes: Describe the structure of the heart and the structure of the heart muscle.
 Describe the heart as a pump and the function of the heart valves.
 Define the cardiac cycle and describe the characteristics of each of its phases.
 Define cardiac output and venous inflow.
 Explain the mechanisms of regulation of cardiac work.
 Describe the specifics of the formation of membrane and action potentials in the heart.
 Understand the mechanism of rhythmic excitation of the heart.
 Describe the basic principles of electrocardiography.

-Seminar 2: Basic principles of circulation, pressure and blood flow.